arttuka/reagent-material-ui/README.md

 This project is licensed under the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0/).

 Parts of example project are copyright (c) 2013-2017 Dan Holmsand and Reagent contributors, used under the terms of the MIT License.
+Material UI Icons are copyright (c) Material UI contributors, used under the terms of the MIT License.